slasten3826/processlang/docs/SYNTAX_eng.md

 Single-line comments start with `#`:

 ```
-FLOW engagement=0.9 resistance=0.1  # High fluidity
+FLOW engagement=0.9 resistance=0.1  # High fluidity of fracting
-# This is a full comment line
+# This is a full line comment
 CONNECT depth=0.8 between=["a", "b"]
 ```